Joseph Daniel Miller: Exposure

 In 2014, thanks to an examination of DNA at the FBI's laboratory in Quantico, the identity of a girl whose remains were discovered in a landfill in February 1997, not far from where Franklin and McDuffey's remains were found, was established.
 The victim was identified as 26-year-old Kelly Ann Ward, who went missing in February 1986 from Harrisburg.
 Miller became the prime suspect almost instantly, due to the similarities in Ward's murder and those of his other known victims: the deceased was black, engaged in prostitution, killed with a pipe found near her body, and was disposed of near old car tires and tile pieces, all signs corresponding with Miller's victims.
 In 2002, Miller's sentence was commuted to life in prison on the grounds that he was intellectually disabled.
 The ruling was upheld on appeal by the Supreme Court of Pennsylvania in 2008.

 It was only in April 2016 when Miller confessed on tape to the murders of Ward and Jeanette Thomas.
 During his testimony, he apologized to the victims' relatives and stated that he wanted to plead guilty, as he was moved by the conversations he had had with the deceased women's relatives.
 Joseph Miller was charged with Ward and Thomas' murders.
 Dauphin County prosecutors revealed that although Miller had confessed to the killing way back in 1992, he wasn't charged with it, as he was already on death row.
 In June of that same year, 24 years later, Miller was returned to Harrisburg to stand trial.
 On the basis of his confessions, on June 24, 2016, he was found guilty of the murders, and subsequently sentenced to two more life imprisonment terms.

 Miller is currently incarcerated in the State Correctional Institution - Camp Hill.

+Victims

+The following is a list of Miller's victims in chronological order.